arthur-ai/engine-examples/examples/mcp-monitoring/README.md

 export GOOGLE_REFRESH_TOKEN=<YOUR_REFRESH_TOKEN>
 ```

 7. Run `uvx mcpo --port 8000 -- node ./build/index.js` to spin up the MCP server.
-You may need to `pip install uv`
+You may need to `pip install uv`.
 8. The MCP server should start on port 8000.

 ### Connecting the MCP Server